seankim84/Suber/README.md

-# nuber-server
+# Suber-server

- Server for the (N)Uber Clone Course on Nomad Academy.
+ Server for the (S)Uber Clone Course on Nomad Academy.
 GraphQL, Typescript, NodeJS

  ## Resolvers